HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 </figure>

-Now of course, working in _any_ kind of legacy code can seem opaque and feel nerve-wracking to work with.
+Now of course, _any_ kind of legacy code can be nerve-wracking to work with.
 But there are some peculiarities of CSS that make it particularly fraught.

 ### The perils of globalization